bdorney/CMS_GEM_Analysis_Framework/README.txt

             Here the "Detector_Name" is the parameter defined in the given configRun.cfg file.
-The "FitObservable" is from the set {ResponseFitChi2, ResponseFitPkPos, ResponseFitPkRes} for the normalized Chi2 value of the fit, determined peak position, and determined peak resolution (resolution = FWHM / position), respectively.
+The "FitObservable" is from the set {ResponseFitChi2, ResponseFitPkPos, ResponseFitPkRes} for the normalized Chi2 value of the fit, determined peak position, and determined peak resolution (see Section 4.e.ii.IV for details), respectively.

             # 4.f.i.IV 2D Fit Trapezoidal Map Plots Stored in "Summary" folder